dell/karavi-authorization/docs/ARCHITECTURE.md

 A CSI Driver will typically be configured to communicate directly to its intended storage array and as such will be limited in using only the authentication methods supported by the Storage Array itself, e.g. Basic authentication over TLS.

+**Architecture Invariant**: We try to avoid having to make any code changes to CSI Driver when adding support for it.
+Any CSI Driver should ideally not be aware that it is communicating to the Sidecar Proxy.

 ### Sidecar Proxy